-(III) Why is a Muslim woman's inheritance less than a man's inheritance?
+(3) Is a Muslim woman's inheritance less than man's inheritance?

-1- In the pre-Islamic era, women were deprived of the right of inheritance.
-However, with the advent of Islam, they were granted a definite share of the inherited estate, despite the opposition voiced by many Arabs at the time who considered that the right to inheritance was a privilege for men since they defended the tribe and fought its enemies.
+1. In the pre-Islamic era, women were deprived of the right of inheritance.
+However, with the avent of Islam, they were granted a definite share of the inherited estate, despite the opposition voiced by many Arabs at the time, who considered that the right to inheritance was a privilege for men since they defended the tribe and fought its enemies.

-In most cases in Islam the male heir inherits double the inheritance of the female: "God (thus) directs you as regards your children's (inheritance): to the male a portion equal to that of two females".(4/11) A hasty opinion on this matter may consider that such a ruling treats females unjustly for not granting them the same inheritance as males.
-However, the Faith of Islam is completely innocent of such an injustice, since the difference in the inheritance of males and females has nothing to do with favouring males and is based upon the responsibilities which are obligatory for men and not for women.
+In some cases in Islam the male heir inherits double the inheritance of the female: "God (thus) directs you as regards your children's (inheritance): to the male a portion equal to that of two females".
+[4/11] A hasty opinion on this matter may consider that such a ruling is injust.
+However, the faith of Islam is completely innocent in this case, since the difference in the inheritance of males and females has nothing to do with favouring males and is based upon the responsibilities which are obligatory for men and not for women.

-2- According to Islamic law it is a man's religious duty to maintain and provide for his wife, children and other members of his family which might include his father, mother and brothers and sisters if they are not able to support themselves.
-His wife, on the other hand is not charged with any financial responsibilities, and she is not even financially responsible for herself however wealthy she may be and her husband is responsible for her maintenance.
-If we understand this we will realize that when she inherits half of any inheritance, her financial position is still superior to a man's financial position.
+2. According to Islamic Law it is a man's religious duty to maintain and provide for his wife, children and other members of his family, which might include his father, mother, and brothers and sisters if they are not able to support themselves.
+His wife, on the other hand is not charged with any financial responsibilities, and she is not even financially responsible for herself, however wealthy she may be, and her husband is responible for her maintainance.
+If we understand this, we will realize that when she inherits half of any inheritance, her financial position is still superior to a man's financial position.